 Our Hospital & Rehabilitation Centre

-Our wildlife hospital is equipped with a treatment room; on-site radiology and on-site surgery and short-term housing.
-Our goal is to be able to provide immediate treatment and arrange surgery if required through our network of volunteer veterinarians with transfer to the rehabilitation centre when the patient is stable.
-The Rehabilitation Centre provides the facilities for longer term rehabilitation (confined housing, flight pens, and pools) to take our patients through the recovery process until release.
+Our Edmonton wildlife hospital is equipped with a treatment room; on-site radiology and on-site surgery and short-term housing.
+Our veterinarians, RVTs, and trained staff, provide immediate critical care and stabilization.
+The Parkland County Rehabilitation Centre, consisting of flight pens, pools, and housing, provides long term rehabilitation to take our patients through the recovery process, until release.
 The hospital and rehabilitation centre are open 7 days a week, 365 days a year.

-WILDNorth is a member of the National Wildlife Rehabilitators Association and the International Wildlife Council is a founding member of the Alberta Wildlife Rehabilitators Association.
+WILDNorth is a member of the National Wildlife Rehabilitators Association and the International Wildlife Council.
 We adhere to the Wildlife Rehabilitators Code of Ethics and Standards of Practice.

 Facts and Figures